YaegerKnight/ml-blog/_posts/2021-09-06-redaction-classification-chapter-2.md

 I used [`magic-wormhole`](https://magic-wormhole.readthedocs.io) to transfer the files over to my [Paperspace Gradient](https://gradient.paperspace.com) machine.
 The files were only about 400MB in size so it took less than a minute to transfer the data.

 Again, ideally I wouldn't have this step of doing things locally first.
 I could certainly have done everything on the Paperspace machine from the very start, but it would have taken a bit of extra time to figure out how to process the data programatically.
+Moreover if I was using JupyterLab I could then [use Prodigy from within my notebooks](https://prodi.gy/docs/install#jupyterlab).

 ## Using the labelled data in our training

 ## Initial results